KumologicaHQ/kumologica-scripts/README.md

 # kumologica-scripts

+Various scripts that support use of kumologica designer.

+The following scripts are present

+## aws

-Scripts required by kumologica designer and cli to interact with third party platforms (aws)
+Folder contain scripts required by kumologica designer and cli to interact with aws services.

-The following scripts are present:

-## kumologica-designer.yaml
+### aws/kumologica-designer.yaml

-Script creates cloudformation stack that contains named policy that needs to be assigned to user.
+Script creates cloudformation stack that contains named iam policy and iam user group that needs to be assigned to user.

-To create stack run following command:
+To create stack, make sure to change directory to aws and run following command:

 ```bash

 aws cloudformation create-stack \
     --stack-name kumologica-designer-stack  \
     --template-body file://kumologica-designer.yaml \